wsn-newsletter Subscribe to WSN.

 Which League Has Better Ratings?

-The NBA, on the other hand, is a juggernaut in the ratings department.
-They set an all-time ratings high in 1998 when the Chicago Bulls and Utah Jazz garnered an 18.7/33, reaching 29.04 million unique viewers.
+The NBA is a juggernaut in the ratings department.
+They set an all-time ratings high in 1998 when the Chicago Bulls and Utah Jazz reached 29.04 million unique viewers.

-The NBA has a wider reach in terms of broadcasting compared to the WNBA.
+The NBA has a broader reach in broadcasting compared to the WNBA.

-While the WNBA has increased its broadcast to sixteen different telecasts, the NBA still dwarfs them in that regard.
+While the WNBA has increased its broadcast to sixteen different telecasts, the NBA still dwarfs them.
+However, the WNBA has seen incredible growth as a league and in recognition of its players like ROTY candidate Caitlin Clark, Angel Reese, and Cameron Brink.

 The NBA is shown on national broadcast channels such as ABC, ESPN, TNT, and NBA TV.
-On top of that, they broadcast over nine different regional networks for its thirty clubs.
+It also broadcasts over different regional networks for its thirty clubs, along with digital access provided by NBA League Pass and its partners.

 Conclusion: It Is Still Complicated

-Considering the NBA owns the WNBA, and many WNBA teams are owned by their NBA counterparts, it will be long before the two products will ever meet the same ground.
+Considering that the NBA owns the WNBA and many WNBA teams are owned by their NBA counterparts, it will be long before the two products meet the same ground.

 Basketball players are some of the most recognizable in the world – due to their media personalities and on-court presence, as well as the fact that they are devoid of significant advertisement and equipment masking their image.

-Growth seems natural for both the NBA and the WNBA going forward.
-Basketball is amongst the sports that have the highest enrolment at the youth level, due to its safety, organization, and ability to play regardless of weather and equipment.
+Growth is natural for both the NBA and the WNBA going forward.
+Basketball is amongst the sports with the highest youth enrollment due to its safety, organization, and ability to play regardless of weather and with limited equipment.

-How the WNBPA goes forward with its CBA will play a huge role in how the WNBA grows going forward.
+How the WNBPA moves forward with its CBA will play a massive role in how the WNBA grows.

-The NBA reigns supreme at this moment, but the ladies are coming for their due.
-Should they reach a CBA similar to their male counterparts in the NBA, we could be seeing a whole new era in basketball.
+The NBA reigns supreme now, but the women are coming for their due.
+Should they regularly meet their revenue goals, don't be surprised to see the WNBPA reach a new CBA that could begin a new era in basketball.

 More Sports League Comparisons

-If you liked this article, check out also:
+If you liked this article, also check out:

 We've been featured on: